 The mindset Screwtape wants is one where the negative feelings, harmful emotions are either acted upon or allowed to reign freely without a reflection or thought.
 Such emotions and feelings are those of anger, lust, hate, revenge, pain, essentially anything that you might associate with negativity.
 You can even put it simply as: The negative mindset is that of the demon.

 When anyone speaks about Demons and Angels, it can instantly turn off some people.
-This is understandable, I’m not a religious person myself, however, there is a lot we can learn if we are able to look past that aspect of the text, if we don’t get lost in the weeds.
+This is understandable, I’m not a religious person myself, however, there is still a lot we can learn if you are able to look past that aspect of the text, if you don’t get lost in the weeds.

 Demons and Angels may not be real but the consequences of a negative mindset and positive mindset are well documented.
-By associating the negative with the Demon influence it can snap you into attention.
-It makes this grey world we live in a bit more black and white, where how we should think, behave, interact with one another is made clearer when you attribute certain thought patterns with the Demon and others with the good Angels.
+By associating the negative with the Demon influence it kind of snaps you into attention.
+It makes this grey world we live in a bit more black and white, where the path or how we should think, behave, interact with one another is made clearer when you attribute certain thought patterns with the Demon and others with the good Angels.